ahlatimer/four_ruby/README.md

 # Caveats

-FourRuby doesn't support any calls that require post or an Oauth token.
+FourRuby doesn't support any calls that require post or an Oauth2 token.
 That severely diminishes its usefulness, I know, but I haven't had the time to add that in yet.

 # License